rogervanwile/recipe-creator/readme.txt

 == Description ==

-Create recipes and optimize them easily for search engines.

-Use our Gutenberg recipe block to easy blog recipes.
-You can even add a Pinterest image, to every recipe, which creates a "Pin on Pinterest" button and shares this image.

-In that case, your users will be redirected to https://www.pinterest.com.
-See there data pricacy policy to inform your users: https://help.pinterest.com/de/article/your-privacy-and-data-settings

-With an optional call-to-action, you can ask your visitors to tag you on Instagram when they have cooked your recipe.
-This includes a link to your Instagram profile.

-Clicking on it takes the user to Instagram.
-Take a look at their privacy policy (https://privacycenter.instagram.com/policy) and inform your user about this in your privacy policy, if needed.
+Our plugin provides you with a recipe block for the Gutenberg editor, with which you can easily insert recipes into your blog posts.
+You can edit the recipe directly in the editor.
+The recipe is automatically optimized in the background for search engines such as Google by adding structured data to the recipe in the background.

+You can automatically insert a "Jump to recipe" block at the beginning of all blog posts so that your readers can easily jump to the recipe in your blog post.

+You can customize the design of the recipes to your blog.

+You can also ask your readers to share the recipe on Pinterest or tag you in their posts of the recipe on Instagram.
+If you use these functions, please refer to the privacy policies of Pinterest (https://help.pinterest.com/de/article/your-privacy-and-data-settings) and Instagram (https://privacycenter.instagram.com/policy) on your privacy page.

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/recipe-creator` directory, or install the plugin through the WordPress plugins screen directly.
+1. Install the plugin via the WordPress plugin directory or upload the ZIP file on the plugin page.
-2. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin.
+3. Now you can easily use the block in the Gutenberg editor by adding a recipe block.

 == Screenshots ==